 South Australia: 5

 Western Australia: 6

-The following examples demonstrate postcodes from cities in each of the states, which utilise the allocated initial digit.
+The following examples demonstrate postcodes from cities in each of the states, which utilize the allocated initial digit.

 Darwin, Northern Territory: 0800